Great Children’s Birthday Traditions: Birthdays On The Brain

 Most of the world though doesn’t have those decorating skills and when my husband mentioned he’ll have to be out of town for work on our son’s birthday I immediately thought…..”I CAN’T MAKE A CAKE!!!!!”
 Enter Jen Scharpen’s great idea at Blogging Baby, she had the bakery recreate one of her son’s drawings on his 5th birthday cake.
 Now I can’t do all the nice lettering around the side of the cake, but I think I can use a bag of frosting to recreate a line drawing of Max’s creation.
 We’ll see.
 Maybe I’ll just have Logan do the cake early, before he leaves.

 The last birthday idea I wanted to share is one I learned from a family I babysat for many years.
 They would bake charms into their birthday cakes, and hope to get one.
 A shamrock for good luck, a wishbone to make a wish and so on.
 Now, the problem with this was they lost a lot of the charms (a family heirloom…) because kids sometimes inhale their cake.
 The charms were small enough not to be choking hazards but also small enough to slip right by.
 I wanted to start this tradition in my own family but with less consumption of silver.
-I bought this set from a wedding supply store.
+I bought a set from a wedding supply store.
 These aren’t heirloom quality but I don’t have to worry about losing any.
-To make the tradition safer I decided to use the traditional wedding shower method of attaching the charms to ribbons which are then pulled out of the cake.
-You can read about the tradition here.
-But instead of a bundt cake we put our beribboned charms on our cake platter and then place the cake on top of them.
+To make the tradition safer I decided to use the traditional wedding shower method of attaching the charms to ribbons which are then pulled out of the cake..
+We put our beribboned charms on our cake platter and then place the cake on top of them.
 The ribbons are sort of like the safer pinata’s people tend to use now, you know, rather than letting blindfolded children bash each other in the head with bats.
 In our family I often leave out the ring and the heart charms because it horrifies the children to hear they’ll be the next one to get married or fall in love.
 Ewww.
 Gross.

 What are your best birthday traditions?